hdmchl/gest.js/README.md

 #gest.js

-'gest.js' is a webcam-based gesture recognition library.
+gest.js is a webcam based gesture recognition library that helps developers make webpages more immersive.

 #USAGE